daanniill/portly/README.md

 - TCP only; UDP is not supported.
 - No authentication, access control, or TLS termination.
 - One forwarding rule per process and no connection limit.
-- Shutdown waits indefinitely for active connections to close.
+- Shutdown waits up to 10 seconds for active connections to finish, then exits even if some are still active.

 Run the tests with `go test ./...`.